-Fun Things to Do in Perth 2.
-Join the queue at the Blue Boatshed.
+3. Join the Queue at the Blue Boatshed.

 I got the 950 bus from the centre of Perth at 8 am, got the shed by 8.30 and just as I finished poncing about taking selfies and fiddling with filters two different sets of couples arrived waiting to take pics.

 It even has a ‘busy now’ graph on google! – apparently, 3-5pm is the worst time for people!